On the structure of dg categories of relative singularities: Abstract

 \section{Abstract}

-In this paper we show that every object in the dg-category of relative singularities $\sing{B,\underline{f}}$ associated to a pair $(B,\underline{f})$, where $B$ is a ring and $\underline{f}\in B^n$, is equivalent to a retract of a $K(B,\underline{f})$-dg module concentrated in $n+1$ degrees.
-When $n=1$, we show that Orlov's comparison theorem, which relates the dg-category of relative singularities and that of matrix factorizations of an LG-model, holds true without any regularity assumption on the potential.
+In this paper we show that every object in the dg category of relative singularities $\sing{B,\underline{f}}$ associated to a pair $(B,\underline{f})$, where $B$ is a ring and $\underline{f}\in B^n$, is equivalent to an homotopy retract of a $K(B,\underline{f})$-dg module concentrated in $n+1$ degrees, where $K(B,\underline{f})$ denotes the Koszul algebra associated to $(B,\underline{f})$.
+When $n=1$, we show that Orlov's comparison theorem, which relates the dg category of relative singularities and that of matrix factorizations of an LG-model, holds true without any regularity assumption on the potential.